-These raspberry oatmeal bars are packed with whole grains, raspberries, and chia seeds for the perfect healthy snack or treat!
-Vegan and gluten-free.
+These Vegan Raspberry Oatmeal Bars are packed with whole grains, raspberries, and chia seeds for the perfect healthy snack or treat!
+Gluten-free and kid-friendly.

 I have enough raspberries in the freezer to feed a small village.

 Raspberry jam.
 Raspberry pancakes.
 Raspberry smoothies.
 Raspberry ravioli.
 I’VE DONE IT ALL.
 Oh and obviously putting them all over my Overnight Steel Cut Oatmeal!